wasilibs/go-re2/RATIONALE.md

 module, all the memory allocated in C++ code is actually allocated by the Go GC.
 This means the GC does know exactly how much memory is used by `Regexp` and acts correctly.

-However, for cgo or TinyGo, this is not the case.
+However, for cgo, this is not the case.
 We still go ahead and leave out `Close` for now for the less concrete reason that closing would generally only be needed with short-lived regular expressions.
 Compilation time with this library takes much longer than the standard library - it is not appropriate for use with short-lived expressions.
 In the case that it is acceptable and the